 If you have perennial allergies, routine appointments may be helpful.
 Occasional flare-ups may mean you need to see him more often.
 It might also help to get a consultation with an allergist.

 Questions to Ask the Doctor

 - Is there a specific cause of my eye allergy?

 What to Expect

-Your ophthalmologist may be able to diagnose your eye allergy based on the symptoms you've told him about.
+Your eye doctor may be able to diagnose your eye allergy based on the symptoms you've told him about.
 He’ll check your eyes to rule out other problems.

-He'll examine the front of your eyes using a microscope called a slit lamp.
+He'll examine the inner lining of the eye lids using a microscope called a slit lamp.
 He’ll be looking for dilated blood vessels and swelling.

 Treating Your Own Eye Allergies